-For each KGQA example $S = (q_0, a_0, l)$, we extend the original logical query $l$ to ${l}^{'}$ using specific query extension rules.
-These rules are designed based on the logical operations \textit{intersection} (a.k.a conjunction, $\wedge$) and \textit{union} (a.k.a disjunction, $\vee$) \citep{ren2023neural}\footnote{Our method can be easily extended with more logical operations like Negation and Kleene Plus \citep{ren2023neural}. }.
+For each KGQA example $S_i = (q_i, a_i, l_i)$, we extend the logical query $l_i$ to $l_i'$ using a set of predefined query extension rules designed based on the logical operations \textit{intersection} (i.e., conjunction, $\wedge$) and \textit{union} (i.e., disjunction, $\vee$) \citep{ren2023neural}\footnote{Our method can be easily extended with more logical operations like Negation and Kleene Plus \citep{ren2023neural}. }.

-Table \ref{table3} describes the extension rules and we show concrete examples of each extension rule in Appendix \ref{appendix:ConcreteCasesofQueryExtension}.
-For a single-triple query $l$, we apply \textit{union} to extend it.
-Initially, we retrieve entities in the KG sharing the same name as $e_0$ in $l$, resulting in a set $\{ e_1, \ldots, e_m \}$, where \( m \) represents the total number of entities retrieved, which can be zero.
+Table \ref{table3} outlines the extension rules and we show concrete examples of each extension rule in Appendix \ref{appendix:ConcreteCasesofQueryExtension}.
+For a single-triple query $l$, the \textit{union} operation is used.
+Initially, we retrieve entities from the KG that share the same name as $e_0$ in $l$, producing a set of $m$ entities $\{ e_1, \ldots, e_m \}$, where $m$ may be zero.
 Subsequently, we generate logical queries $(e_1, r_0, ?a)$, $\ldots$, $(e_m, r_0, ?a)$ by combining the retrieved entities and the relation $r_0$ from $l$.
-These queries are then merged with $l$ via \textit{union} to construct a union-tree-like query structure, implying that the final answer is a union of the set of answers obtained from each subquery.
-For a path-like query or a tree-like query, we apply the \textit{intersection} operation in two ways.
-The first way involves identifying the unique subject entity $e_1$ in the path-like query or selecting a random subject entity $e_k$ in the tree-like query.
-We then retrieve a corresponding triple $(e_1, r_{n+1}, e_{n+1})$ or $(e_k, r_{n+1}, e_{n+1})$ in the KG, where $r_{n+1}$ is a relation not included in $l$.
-This newly identified triple is then appended to $l$ ($e_1$ or $e_k$ are connected nodes).
-After this extension process, the structure of a path-like query and a tree-like query remains the same.
-In the second way, we add to $l$ a new query $(e_{n+1},r_{n+1} ,?a)$ or $(e_{n},r_{n} ,?a)$ to the respective logical forms, ensuring that the intersection of the answer entity obtained by the new query with that obtained by $l$ is ensured to be non-empty.
-Through this extension, both the path-like query and tree-like query are converted into the tree-like query.
+These new queries are then merged with $l$ via \textit{union}, resulting in a union-tree-like query structure.
+This structure implies that the final answer is derived as the union of the answers obtained from each subquery.

+For a path-like query or a tree-like query, we apply the \textit{intersection} operation in two distinct ways.
+In the first way, we identify a unique subject entity $e_0$ for path-like queries or randomly select a subject $e_k$ for tree-like queries.
+We then retrieve corresponding triples $(e_1, r_{n}, e_{0})$ or $(e_n, r_{n}, e_{k})$ from the KG, where $r_{n}$ represents a relation not present in $l$.
+These new triples are appended to the respective queries, ensuring that $e_0$ and $e_k$ are connected entities.
+This process maintains the overall structure of the path-like or tree-like query.
+In the second way, we append a new query $(e_{1},r_{n} ,?a)$ or $(e_{n},r_{n} ,?a)$ to the respective logical forms, ensuring that the intersection of the answers obtained from the new queries with those from $l$ is non-empty.
+Through this extension, both the path-like query and tree-like query are converted into the tree-like structures.